Baoliang93/IACA_For_Lowlight_IQA/README.md

 # Running
 * Download the SQUARE-LOL dataset from [MEGA](https://pan.baidu.com/s/1pyl5Yz4opPdoACnqSWLXsw), and put all the downloaded files in the path: "./datasets/SQUARE-LOL/".
+* Download the pre-trained models from [MEGA](https://pan.baidu.com/s/1pyl5Yz4opPdoACnqSWLXsw), and put all the downloaded files in the path: "./codes/TMM2023-IACA-Release/checkpoints/".

 * Train:
   `python  ./GSTVQA/TCSVT_Release/GVQA_Release/GVQA_Cross/main.py --TrainIndex=1